Plane sits at gate

 Here’s what you need to know if your airline goes bust.

-For those stranded by Thomas Cook, Virgin Atlantic is offering rescue fares to help stranded passengers.
-Britain's Civil Aviation Authority is also assisting UK flyers in getting home in what's been dubbed "Operation Matterhorn."
+For those stranded by Thomas Cook, Virgin Atlantic offered rescue fares to help stranded passengers.
+Britain's Civil Aviation Authority is also assisted UK flyers in getting home in what was dubbed "Operation Matterhorn."

 If you booked with a card that includes some form of travel insurance, like the Chase Sapphire Reserve or American Express Platinum, in addition to a refund for the cost of the ticket, you may able be able to recoup other nonrefundable costs incurred, such as hotel or tour bookings.
 The Points Guy has a great in-depth explainer here.